NeuCharFramework/NcfDocs/docs/start/database/add_migration_for_service_project.md

-# Update the database migration files (Migrations) for the Senparc.Service project
+# Update database migration files for the Senparc.Service project (Migrations)

 > Take updating the Senparc.Service project as an example for manual updates.

-Usually, updating the database migration files for Senparc.Service is necessary because certain entity information corresponding to the database has been added/modified/deleted in the NCF template project.
+Usually, updating the database migration files for Senparc.Service is because certain entity information corresponding to the database has been added/modified/deleted in the NCF template project.

 ## Modify the database using Code-First